-The first burial to take place was that of George Jennings.
-He was aged 20 months and the son of a local shoemaker; the funeral took place on 21 February 1856.
+The first burial to take place was that of George Jennings who was aged 20 months and the son of a local shoemaker; the funeral took place on 21 February 1856.

-In the event of war breaking out again, it was intended to re-open them as a vital link for supplies to and from the vast former RAF base located in Stafford, which is now the home of an Army Signals Regiment.
+In the event of war breaking out again, it was intended to re-open them as a vital link for supplies to and from the vast (former) RAF base located in Stafford, which is now the home of an Army Signals Regiment.

-The Cemetery was designed with two chapel buildings on site.
-The larger one, a Church of England chapel, and the other smaller one for general use.
+The cemetery was designed with two chapel buildings on site.
+The larger one, a Church of England chapel, and the other one for general use.
 The chapels were in use up to the 1960’s.
 In 1964 the cemetery was opened at Stafford Crematorium and services were conducted in the chapel there.

-As Eccleshall Road cemetery developed over the years additional land was acquired on the other side of the railway line, the terminology within the service was then introduced “The Old Side” and "The New Side”.
+As Eccleshall Road Cemetery developed over the years additional land was acquired on the other side of the railway line, the terminology within the Service was then introduced “The Old Side” and "The New Side”.

 The new system consists of pre-formed grave chambers which are buried in the ground forming a solid walled chamber.
-As with all other conventional graves they are excavated when a burial is requested the big advantage is that the shoring is already in place, this allows for the safe excavation and thus ensuring burials can now continue for many years to come.
+As with all other conventional graves they are excavated when a burial is requested.
+The big advantage is that the shoring is already in place.
+This enables safe excavation burials can continue for many years to come.
 For more information contact Bereavement Services.